 - Active Play: Outdoor play encourages more physical activity, which is important for overall health and development.

 - Vitamin D Exposure: Sensory play outside can also mean more exposure to sunlight, which is a natural source of Vitamin D, essential for healthy bone development.

 Training for Sensory Bin Play

-A nice way to start sensory bins is to start with water and add scoops and cups.
+A nice way to introduce this type of play is to start with water and add scoops and cups.
 Super simple and you have everything already.
-You can also put little rubber duckies or other water toys.
-This gets them used to the sensory bin idea.
+You can also add little rubber duckies or other bath toys.

 Move on to other items like large blocks or pom poms.